Skip to content

 The Role of Women in the Alpaca Fibre Value Chain

-The following text is a translation of that article, written by Jessica Rodriguez, President of the International Alpaca Association.
+The following text is a translation of this article, written by Jessica Rodriguez, President of the International Alpaca Association.

 THE ROLE OF WOMEN IN THE ALPACA VALUE CHAIN

-At over 4,000 meters above sea level, Peruvian women begin their workday long before sunrise.
-They check the alpacas, feed them, care for them, and closely monitor their behavior.
-For them, alpacas are not just animals, but their identity, their livelihood, and a legacy they pass on to their children.
-For over 5,000 years, domesticated alpacas have been at the heart of the Andean worldview – a worldview where the relationship between humans and nature is based on respect and reciprocity, and where every shearing is understood as an expression of gratitude to Pachamama (Mother Earth).
+At an altitude of over 4,000 meters above sea level, Peruvian women begin their workday long before sunrise.
+They check on the alpacas, feed them, care for them, and closely monitor their behavior.
+For them, alpacas are not just animals, but their identity, livelihood, and a legacy they pass on to their children.
+Domesticated for over 5,000 years, alpacas have been at the heart of the Andean worldview – a worldview where the relationship between humans and nature is based on respect and reciprocity, and where each shearing is understood as an act of gratitude to Pachamama (Mother Earth).

 The Breeder: Protector of the Land and Life

 For years, training primarily targeted male breeders.
-However, work with communities revealed that it was women who consistently remained in the area, cared for the animals, and managed the data.
-They were the silent, true maintainers of the system.
-This observation led to a change in approach: today, a key strategy for training is to invest in women's education to strengthen the entire production chain.
+However, work with communities revealed that it was the women who consistently remained in the area, cared for the animals, and managed the data.
+They were silently the true maintainers of the system.
+This observation led to a change in approach: today, the central strategy of training is to invest in women's education to strengthen the entire production chain.

-Governments can promote sustainability through incentives and regulation, while conscious consumers increase demand for responsibly produced animal products.
-By harmonizing environmental, social, and economic goals, the livestock sector can move towards more sustainable systems that contribute to global food security while respecting planetary boundaries.
+Governments can promote sustainability through incentives and regulations, while conscious consumers increase demand for responsibly produced animal products.
+By reconciling environmental, social, and economic objectives, the livestock sector can move towards more sustainable systems that promote global food security while respecting planetary boundaries.

 The textile industry is experiencing significant growth, indicating an increasing demand for sustainable alpaca products.
-This makes it imperative for the alpaca sector to rise to the challenge.
+This makes it essential for the alpaca sector to meet the challenge.
 Research to determine the ecological footprint is the first step on this path.

 The Fiber Master: A Skill No Machine Can Replace